United States Regiments & Batteries > New York > 169th New York Infantry Regiment

 March 2 Expedition to Cedar Creek

 May 4-28 Butler’s operations on south side of the James River and against Petersburg and Richmond.
-Attached to 2nd Brigade, 3rd Division, 18th Army Corps
+Attached to 2nd Brigade, 3rd Division, 18th Corps

 May 6-7 Port Walthall Junction, Chester Station